Grants policy guidelines

 General

-£20,000.
+£30,000.
 The total amount awarded varies from year to year according to

 available funds.
-As a guide, in the year 2007/08, 46 grants were awarded
+As a guide, in the year 2015–2016, 58 grants were awarded

-from our normal programme totalling £604,000, as well as two exceptional grants totalling £110,000.
+from our normal programme totalling £686,300.

 In the current financial climate, commitments to make future payments

-are given only in exceptional circumstances, with grants normally being
+are rarely given, with grants normally being

-for more than three successive years.
+will grants be given to the same charity for four successive years.
 This does not however mean that a

 just that we would not generally award a grant in year four.